-But a vicious murder in the city of Rosemead on March 17, 1985, took on special meaning for AC/DC and its fans after the killer left behind a hat bearing the band’s logo.
-Things only worsened when a childhood friend of Ramirez, eventually linked to 13 brutal killings, said he’d been a huge fan of AC/DC.
+But a vicious murder in the city of Rosemead on March 17, 1985, took on special meaning for AC/DC and its fans after the killer left behind a hat bearing the band's logo.
+Things only worsened when a childhood friend of Ramirez said he'd been a huge fan of AC/DC.

-By the end of the decade, Ramirez would be sent to California’s death row, but not before inflicting untold collateral damage on AC/DC, as well.
-“I thought it was a joke at first,” Malcolm Young told VH1’s Behind the Music.
-“We just thought, ‘This is crazy.’
-I mean, why are we connected, anyway?”
+By the end of the decade, Ramirez would be sent to California's death row in connection with 13 brutal killings, but not before inflicting untold collateral damage on AC/DC, as well.
+"I thought it was a joke at first," Malcolm Young told VH1's Behind the Music.
+"We just thought, 'This is crazy.'
+I mean, why are we connected, anyway?"

 Still, as the mysterious, shockingly violent spree continued, those two tenuous links to AC/DC became catnip to a media rabble hungry for a scapegoat to make sense of these senseless crimes.

 It was actually Ray Garcia, who grew up with Ramirez in El Paso, Texas, who confirmed that his boyhood friend followed AC/DC.
 That turned into headlines: "AC/DC Music Made Me Kill at 16, Night Stalker Admits," "Mass Killer Driven by Rock and Devil Worship" and "Punk and Metal: Some Youths Love Its Violent Side."
 Another report suggested that AC/DC stood for "Anti-Christ/Devil's Child."